 Cancer immunotherapies, which consist of vaccines or checkpoint blockade inhibitors, unleash the immune system’s T cells to find and kill cancer cells.
 The strategy has proven effective in some patients, but many cancers still evade therapies.

+With CEDAR, researchers will have a free, easily searchable database of potential immune system targets on a huge range of cancer cells.
 Importantly, any scientist in the world will be able to contribute their data, which will be curated by a dedicated LJI team.